spine-generic/spine-generic/docs/body-size-pipeline.rst

 Cerebral image analysis
 -----------------------

-You need to proceed your own automated cerebral segmentation of **T1** scans through the `FreeSurfer >=7.2 <https://surfer.nmr.mgh.harvard.edu>`__ software or download values obtained by the `UMN MILab <https://github.com/umn-milab>`__, which visually inspected and corrected (if necessary) all segmentation outcomes prior to exttraction of the quantitative measurements.
+You need to proceed your own automated cerebral segmentation of **T1** scans through the `FreeSurfer >=7.2 <https://surfer.nmr.mgh.harvard.edu>`__ software or download values obtained by the `UMN MILab <https://github.com/umn-milab>`__, which visually inspected and corrected (if necessary) all segmentation outcomes prior to extraction of the quantitative measurements.

 Where to download UMN MILab measurements?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^